jbilander/ReAgnus-MegAChip/README.md

 ***

-THIS IS WORK IN PROGRESS AND NOT VERIFIED WORKING.
+THIS IS WORK IN PROGRESS, HARDWARE IS VERIFIED WORKING.
+FIRMWARE YET TO BE DEVELOPED.
 BUILD AT YOUR OWN RISK.

 ***